-The LINK team headcount grew in 2022 by 22%.
-This follows three earlier years of similar growth.
-From the original team of 9 in 2016, headcount is now at 62 FTEs.
+The LINK team headcount grew in 2023 by 9% which, while substantially lower than the previous 3 years' growth rate, is still rapid.
+From the original team of 9 in 2016, headcount is now at 69 full time equivalents (FTEs).